morbiac/sopel-edge-of-the-empire-dice/README.md

 Output examples:

-    DarthHater rolled Threat: 2, Success: 2.
+    Grandma_Tarkin rolled Threat: 2, Failure: 1.
 They also rolled 1 Triumph!
+    Anakin_Sandhater rolled Dark: 4
-    JarJarStinks rolled Advantage: 2, Success: 3.
+    JarJarStinks rolled Advantage: 4, Success: 1.

-Here, <dice> is a string representing the dice you want to roll.
+Here, \<dice\> is a string representing the dice you want to roll.
 By default, the dice letters correspond to their color.
 You can change these triggers by modifying the keys of the DIE_OPTIONS dictionary.

 	B = Boost die (Blue)
 	G = Ability die (Green)